code-312/ceic-jekyll/README.md

 # CEIC Website [In Development]
-Most recent build can be seen on the staging server [here](https://nickdolf.com/jekyll-ceic)
+Most recent build can be seen on the [staging server](https://nickdolf.com/staging/ceic/)

+Content can be uploaded to the [admin panel](https://nickdolf.com/staging/ceic/admin/)

 [Code for Chicago](https://codeforchicago.org/) is developing a new website for [Cannabis Equity Illinois Coalition](https://cannabisequityil.org/)